dschoolmaster/GLSRelyData/README.md

 Fdat.Error.csv

 Description
+AppendixS1Code.R- R code shown in Box S1 of Appendix S1.

-AppendixS3Code.R- R code shown in Box S2 of Appendix S3.
+AppendixS3Code.R- R code shown in Box S3 of Appendix S3.

 GraceSimRecord.csv- A 200x20 matrix indicating the traits selected in each simulated plot.sample resulting from running the code in GLS Appendix S2.